-Specifically the course will cover: Pasifika Theatre and its impact in New Zealand, Techniques for performance, devising your own performance based around a New Zealand issue and context, Writing a script for the purpose of performance and view and analysing of live performances.
+Specifically the course will cover: Study of a theatre form or genre - in 2021 this will be either Commedia del Arte or Greek theatre, Writing a script for the purpose of performance and view and analysing of live performances and Performing an acting role.
 It may also involve directing.

 How will this course be assessed?

 Will there be any FAO?
 (Further Assessment Opportunities)

 There is a possibility for a FAO of 91512 in term 3 if necessary but this may mean removing one of the other standards to make time.